george24601/notes/specific/mysql/rep.md

 MySQL also supports semi-synchronous replication, where the master does not confirm transactions to the client until at least one slave has copied the change to its relay log, and flushed it to disk.

+The slave acknowledges receipt of a transaction's events only after the events have been written to its relay log and flushed to disk.

+If a timeout occurs without any slave having acknowledged the transaction, the master reverts to asynchronous replication.
+When at least one semisynchronous slave catches up, the master returns to semisynchronous replication.

+Semisynchronous replication must be enabled on both the master and slave sides.
+If semisynchronous replication is disabled on the master, or enabled on the master but on no slaves, the master uses asynchronous replication.

 If the master commits but a crash occurs while the master is waiting for acknowledgment from a slave, it is possible that the transaction may not have reached any slave.
 This is not that big of an issue as the commit will not be returned to the application in this case.
 It is the application’s task to retry the transaction in the future.
 What is important to keep in mind is that, when the master failed and a slave has been promoted, the old master cannot join the replication chain.
 Under some circumstances this may lead to conflicts with data on the slaves (when master crashed after the slave received the binary log event but before master got the acknowledgement from the slave).
 Thus the only safe way is to discard the data on the old master and provision it from scratch using the data from the newly promoted master.

 ### GTID